bj0rge/twitter_hoover/README.md

 ```

 Then, you can run the file with `node twitter_hoover.js`.
 All the tweets will be written in a file at `./tweets/tweets_123456789.json` or whatever the number will be.

+After that, if you want to concatenate all the tweets, you can run `node group_tweets.js`, but it doesn't save the result anywhere so, I'm not convinced of the interest.
+Maybe that's because **the soft isn't full functionnable!** (but don't worry, it will be fixed soon, for now I'll just gonna play *Fallout*, the first one, GoG rulz).

 #### BE CAREFUL!
 Don't ever change this to a smaller value: